jorzel/hashnode/clkrwt480000009mjc5x45nzt.md

 There is a recurring pattern in the above examples, which can be summarized as a conflict between short-term gains and long-term consequences.
 In many of these scenarios, the choices or actions that lead to immediate benefits or positive outcomes are often at odds with the bigger picture or long-term goals.

 Recognizing and addressing this pattern is crucial for making informed decisions and achieving sustainable success in various aspects of life, be it personal, professional, or societal.
 It highlights the importance of considering the broader consequences and aligning actions with long-term objectives to ensure more favorable outcomes in the future.
-Being aware of "cumulative advantage" bias can help individuals make more informed and realistic judgments, especially when considering long-term implications based on short-term outcomes or limited observations.
+Being aware of the "cumulative advantage" bias can help individuals make more informed and realistic judgments, especially when considering long-term implications based on short-term outcomes or limited observations.